A bound set of New Testament manuscripts. Photo credit: Atlantios, Creative Commons Zero.

 Sources of Christian Restorative Justice:

 This section explores theological reflection on God’s justice as restorative: in Scripture; the Early Church up to John of Damascus; the Orthodox tradition, both Eastern and Oriental; the Roman Catholic tradition; and the Protestant tradition.
-See our Restorative Justice Tutorial, or go back to the main page of Sources, or the main page of Politics for how to apply this vision.
+See our Restorative Justice Study Guide, or go back to the main page of Sources, or the main page of Politics for how to apply this vision.